chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

   Write-Host 'You still need to open Visual Studio and build the application one time prior to going to the site in a browser.'
 }

+Write-Host "If you have made it here without errors, you should be setup and ready to hack on the apps."
+Write-Warning "If you see any failures happen, you may want to reboot and continue to let installers catch up.
+This script is idempotent and will only apply changes that have not yet been applied."
 ```